-We know that a great many methods can be used to repair such a issue of iCloud photos not syncing.
-We made a systematic and comprehensive comparison off all potential solutions then screen the top 5 ways to remove this issue.
+We know that a great many methods can be used to repair such a issue of iCloud photos not uploading or syncing.
+We made a systematic and comprehensive comparison off all potential solutions then screen the top 8 ways to get rid of this issue.

 Apple offers free iCloud storage for 5 GB.
 If you have synced too many photos and videos to iCloud already, the free iCloud storage may be run out, then the iCloud sync feature will be stopped.

-You can go to Settings, click your device name, then iCloud > Storage & Backup > Manage Storage to check the free space on the iCloud storage.
-If the iCloud storage is limited, you can choose to purchase to enlarge more iCloud storage or deleted unused data to free up storage.
+You can go to Settings, click your device name, then iCloud > iCloud Storage to check the free space available.
+If the iCloud storage is limited, you can choose to purchase more iCloud storage or deleted useless files to free up storage.

 As what has said previously, iPhone should be connected with stable WiFi or cellular data when uploading photos to iCloud.
-So stable network connection should be ensured to resolve the ‘iCloud photos not syncing’ issue.
+So stable network connection should be ensured to resolve the iCloud photos not uploading or syncint issue.
 Check the tips below to improve network stability.

-Photos will not be uploading to iCloud if iCloud photo library is turned off.
-Thus when you encounter this issue, ensure that the iCloud photo library feature is enabled first.
+Photos will not upload to iCloud if iCloud Photos is turned off.
+Thus when you encounter this issue, ensure that the correct settings are enabled:

-Run Settings app on iPhone, click iCloud > Photos option to turn on ‘iCloud Photo Library’.
-If it is already enabled, just turn it off and turn it on.
+Open the Settings app on your iPhone, tap on your Apple ID and then go to iCloud > Photos to turn on "iCloud Photos".
+If it is already enabled, just turn it off and turn it back on.

 If there is an error of the Apple ID, the photos couldn't be uploaded to iCloud either.
 So follow the steps below to ensure that the Apple ID is correct or not.

-Click Settings and your device name to check whether the Apple account is correct.
-You can also choose to log it out and log on again to check whether this problem can be fixed.
+Click Settings and your device name to check whether the iCloud account is correct.
+You can also choose to sign it out and sign back on again to check whether this problem can be fixed.

 What are your purposes to upload photos to iCloud?
 To make a backup of these photos?
-If it is exactly what you want, here is on backup tool that is much better than iCloud if the problem of ‘photos not uploading to iCloud’ is still unsettled: FoneGeek iPhone Data Recovery.
-FoneGeek iPhone Data Recovery makes is easier to transfer photos from your iPhone to computer in one click.
-Not just photos, you can also transfer videos, contacts, text messages, call logs, notes, WhatsApp messages, voice memos, etc from iPhone/iPad/iPod Touch.
+If it is exactly what you want, here is an backup tool that is much better than iCloud if your iCloud photos are still not uploading: FoneGeek Backup & Restore (iOS).
+This tool makes is easier to transfer photos from your iPhone to computer in one click.
+Not just photos, you can also transfer and backup videos, contacts, text messages, call logs, notes, WhatsApp messages, voice memos, etc. for Free.

 Fay J. Melton has explored the area of technology and software for more than 5 years and he is enthusiastic about helping users solve various technology issues.